 Study Chartered Accounting at Rhodes University, South Africa

-The Rhodes University Department of Accounting is one of 13 universities in South Africa that has been accredited by the South African Institute of Chartered Accountants to train students for their qualifying examinations for admission as chartered accountants.
+The Rhodes University Department of Accounting is one of 15 programmes in South Africa that have been accredited by the South African Institute of Chartered Accountants to prepare students for their entry to the qualifying examinations for admission as chartered accountants.

 Rhodes University’s accounting degrees offer international best practice standards

 In 2001 the European Commission adopted the International Financial Reporting Standards (IFRS) as the basis of financial reporting for all listed companied.
 Through the IFRS, numerous disparate national systems have since been discarded in preference for two global-scale systems of financial reporting – IFRS and Generlly Accepted Accounting Principles (GAAP) – allowing investors to make investment decisions on a global scale based on internationally comparable financial reports.

 Placing themselves at the forefront of the movement for the adoption of the IFRS, South African trained chartered accountants are well-versed in the IFRS and are highly regarded world-wide, with approximately 25 percent of them currently employed in the United Kingdom, Canada, Australia and United States.

 Any discussion document, exposure draft, or IRFS approved for use in South Africa carries the official seal of the International Accounting Standards Board in the English language, which is also the medium of instruction at Rhodes University.

 Rhodes students excel in Chartered Accounting qualifying examinations